-Specifically, according to the ruling issued on June 9, Seattle (US) judge John Coughenour rejected Apple and Amazon's request to dismiss the class action lawsuits against the two companies.
+Specifically, according to the verdict issued on June 9, Seattle (US) judge John Coughenour rejected Apple and Amazon's request to dismiss the class action lawsuits against the two companies.
 He said the "validity" of the relevant market - the central issue of an antitrust dispute, had been considered by the jury.

 Apple products are sold on Amazon's website.

 Attorneys for Apple and Amazon and representatives for the companies have not yet commented on the allegations.
 In March, Apple said the agreement limiting the number of authorized resellers was designed solely to “reduce counterfeit Apple products sold on Amazon’s platform.”
-Apple’s attorneys called the agreement “common sense” and said the Supreme Court has recognized such agreements as legal.
+Apple’s attorneys called the agreement “common sense” and said the Supreme Court has recognized that such agreements are legal.

 According to Forbes , this lawsuit is not the only legal challenge Amazon is facing regarding its pricing practices.
 In April, California judge Rob Bonta denied Amazon’s request to dismiss another antitrust lawsuit.